-&lt;sup>11 A definition of NL Native Load is provided on page 14 and Schedule 2 of the MF PPA.
+11 A definition of NL Native Load is provided on page 14 and Schedule 2 of the MF PPA.

-&lt;sup>12 The Supplemental Block Energy represents the amount by which the actual NL native load in any operating year exceeds the Initial Load Forecast as defined in the MF PPA.
+12 The Supplemental Block Energy represents the amount by which the actual NL native load in any operating year exceeds the Initial Load Forecast as defined in the MF PPA.

-&lt;sup>13 This assumes no change in Hydro's energy supply from the forecast reflected in Schedule 2 to the MF PPA.
+$^{^{13}}$ This assumes no change in Hydro's energy supply from the forecast reflected in Schedule 2 to the MF PPA.

-Changes in customer load requirements impact the amount of MF generation available for 1 export sales.
-In the scenario in which Hydro is required to access the Supplemental Block 2 3 Energy to meet customer load requirements, there is reduced MF generation available for 4 export sales.
-In the scenario in which Hydro purchases less than the Base Block Energy as a 5 result of lower customer load requirements, there is increased MF generation available for 6 export sales.
-In this scenario, Hydro has the opportunity to either monetize the unused portion 7 of the Base Block Energy based on the value that can be obtained through the export market or defer such energy for future use (NLH Deferred Energy).
-Transactions between Hydro and MF 8 9 Corporation will use the Average Annual Sales Price in computing charges for transactions to external markets.
-10
+1 Changes in customer load requirements impact the amount of MF generation available for export sales.
+In the scenario in which Hydro purchases less than the Base Block Energy as a result of lower customer load requirements, there is increased MF generation available for export sales.
+In this scenario, Hydro has the opportunity to either monetize the unused portion of the Base Block Energy based on the value that can be obtained through the export market or defer such energy for future use (NLH Deferred Energy).
+15 Transactions between Hydro and MF